 Figure 3b: The CEAC for the use of TTE for dabigatran in patients with a CHA2DS2-VASc score of 0

 Figures 4a and 4b shows the cost-effectiveness acceptability frontiers (CEAFs) associated with CHADS2 and CHADS2-VASc respectively.
-Figure 4a indicates that the comparator strategy (CHADS2 + TTE, shown as a solid line) becomes the optimal strategy, compared with CHADS2 alone (the dashed line) at a wiliness to pay threshold of £5847 or more per QALY gained.
+Figure 4a indicates that the comparator strategy (CHADS2 + TTE, shown as a solid line) becomes the optimal strategy, compared with CHADS2 alone (the dashed line) at a willingness to pay threshold of £5847 or more per QALY gained.
 Conversely, figure 4b indicates that the comparator strategy (CHADS2-VASc +TTE) has a low likelihood of being the optimal decision at threshold of lower than £50,000 per QALY gained, compared with CHADS2-VASc alone (the dashed line).

 Figure 4a: The CEAF for the use of TTE for dabigatran in patients with a CHADS2 score of 0.